VILLAGE OF WAYNESFIELD, OHIO GENERAL SERVICE RULES AND REGULATIONS ELECTRIC DIVISION

 RECONNECTION CHARGE: Prior to the reconnection of a delinquent account, payment of the reconnection charge shall be made.
 Said charge to be shown in the current Rate Ordinance.

-CONSUMER RESPONSIBLE FOR CHARGES FOR WHOLE CONTRACT PERIOD: The various rate sheets of this schedule provide a minimum period during which service will be received and supplied, and that service will be received and supplied beyond such minimum period unless the contract si terminated by written notice from either party a specified number of days in advance of the date of termination.
+CONSUMER RESPONSIBLE FOR CHARGES FOR WHOLE CONTRACT PERIOD: The various rate sheets of this schedule provide a minimum period during which service will be received and supplied, and that service will be received and supplied beyond such minimum period unless the contract is terminated by written notice from either party a specified number of days in advance of the date of termination.
 Each Consumer shall be responsible for all charges (including minimum monthly charges) computed in accordance with the applicable rates until the end of the contract period, as defined in said rate sheets.

 DISCONTINUANCE OF SUPPLY BECAUSE OF FRAUD, LOSS OR DAMAGE: In the event the Consumer resorts to any fraudulent practice in the use of electricity supplied, or is the beneficiary of any fraudulent practice, or the City’s meter, metering equipment or property has been damaged due to fault or negligence on the part of the Consumer, his servants or agents, the City will discontinue its electric service without notice.

 Service will not be restored or resumed until the Consumer shall have given satisfactory assurance that such fraudulent use, tampering, damage or negligence will be discontinued, and shall have paid to the City an amount estimated by the City to be reasonable compensation for electricity fraudulently used and not paid for, and for any damage to property of the City.
 Plus the payment of the reconnection charge.